Employing observability rank conditions for taking into account experimental information a priori: Introduction

 In this paper we equate ``structural'' with \textit{a priori}, and ``practical'' with \textit{a posteriori}.
 We note that other definitions, or distinctions between ``structural'' and ``practical'' approaches, can be found in the literature \citep{anstett2020priori}.
 Here we will not discuss in depth the subtleties related with these definitions, since they are not important for the purposes of the present work.
 Instead, we only need to clarify that the present investigation concerns the use of symbolic computation methods -- and specifically those based on a differential geometry approach -- to refine the identifiability results that can be obtained from the model equations only, by exploiting additional information about experimental constraints (without having to produce any experimental or synthetic data).

 The observability of a system describes the possibility of inferring its internal state by observing its output.
+Here, internal state refers to the values at a given time of the set of time-varying variables given by the differential equations of the model.
 The concept was introduced by R. E. Kalman in the context of linear control systems.
 For nonlinear systems, \cite{hermann1977nonlinear} presented an observability test called observability rank condition; \cite{tunali1987new} applied a similar condition to the study of identifiability.
 It should be noted that, if a parameter in a model is considered as a constant state variable, (structural local) identifiability can be studied in the same way as observability.
 Both concepts were reviewed jointly in \citep{villaverde2019observability}.

 In this paper we seek answers to the following question: what information, if any, can structural analyses -- and specifically, the differential geometry approach based on the rank test -- provide about practical identifiability?
 Our interest in the use of structural methods instead of numerical ones to analyse practical identifiability comes from three reasons.
 First, while some numerical approaches may be faster than the structural ones, this is not always the case, especially since recent advances have greatly improved the efficiency of structural methods \citep{rey2023benchmarking}.
 Second, it is good modelling practice to analyse both structural and practical identifiability, one \textit{a priori} and the other \textit{a posteriori} \citep{villaverde2022protocol}, since these analyses provide different types of information that are valuable at different stages of the modelling process.
 And, since structural analyses may reveal inadequacies of the model structure that are difficult to learn otherwise, information about the exact way in which these limitations affect practical identifiability would be helpful.
 Third, given that one should perform structural analyses anyway, it is seems wise to try and maximise the information that they yield.